Coaching Model / Phase 5

 Phase 5 - Reinvention

-This page lays out a sequence of tasks required for career reinvention.
+Phase 5 offers you a sequence of tasks required for career reinvention.

 Career reinvention is the launching of a new beginning and a new chapter in your life towards the long-term plan.
 But rather than a big jump into a career reinvention - which would likely cause the emotional brain to put the anchors on.
 We need to appeal to the emotional brain.
 So, it’s a case of slicing reinvention really thin.
 It consists of “gradually exposing” the emotional brain to the unknown, unfamiliarity and uncertainty of a potential new career.